Fusion’s Neutron Hammer: The Impact on Design

 - Compatible materials include:

-- Nickel-based alloys like Hastelloy-N or inconel for better corrosion resistance in molten salt.
+- Nickel-based alloys, like Hastelloy-N or Inconel, for better corrosion resistance in molten salt.

 - SiC/SiC composites: Neutron-resistant and FLiBe-compatible (though costly and brittle).